FAQ

 Questions people ask before joining.

-Plain answers matter because Polis asks people to meet offline, trust governance constraints, and take the first room seriously.
+Plain answers matter because Social Media 2 asks people to meet offline, trust governance constraints, and take the first room seriously.

 What does it cost?